 When Fall returns, I will post my adapted version from Julia Child’s “Mastering the Art of French Cooking” cookbook.
 My friend, Mishan, gifted it to me and I’m proud to say, I’ve mastered that recipe incorporating apples or pears, and other Fall/Winter fruits.
 As easy and delicious as this one, you’ll be shocked at how quick it is to whip together.
 Again, the French really know what’s up.

 You can play around with extracts as well.
-David Lebovitz adds 1 tsp. almond extract to his, to hint at the cherry pit flavor from classic recipes.
+David Lebovitz adds a full 1 tsp. almond extract to his, which helps bring out the cherry pit flavor from classic recipes.
 I think adding 1 TBSP. of Brandy or Rum would be absolutely delicious too.
 Or why not a couple squeezes of citrus?
 Enjoy, as this will likely become a routine in your household once you realize it takes 5 minutes to prepare before it bakes itself into perfection.